Thouny/stock-news-flutter/README.md

 StockNews is a project developed as a practice to showcase my approach to coding.

-From a technical perspective, StockNews is implemented using Flutter.
+From a technical perspective, StockNews is implemented using Flutter using Clean Architecture.

 It relies on [NewsAPI](https://newsapi.org/docs) to get the latest news